-- 7. It is acknowledged that the Coronavirus crisis involves the application of PACE Code C in circumstances which are unlikely to have previously been anticipated.
-The signatories to this Protocol accept that remote interviews by video and audio link are not within the current letter of the Code of Practice, but in the present circumstances of the Coronavirus pandemic they are within the spirit of recent amendments to criminal procedure, law and evidence in the Coronavirus Act 2020.
-Therefore, we take the view that they are a fair, reasonable and proportionate option to be made available to a suspect who has the benefit of legal advice and who having been fully informed and advised and together with their appropriate adult (where one is required) consents to a remote interview.
-This enables the rights and interests of detained persons to be protected during the unprecedented circumstances of the Coronavirus crisis. - 8.
-Special care should be taken in deciding whether, and how, an interview of a child or vulnerable adult should proceed.
-Where legal representation in interview is to be provided remotely the custody officer (or interviewing officer when the suspect is not in custody) should comply with the principles contained in PACE Code C 12.9A.
-This includes considering, on a case by case basis, whether a suspect's ability to communicate confidently and effectively for the purpose of the interview is likely to be adversely affected, undermined or limited without the physical presence of a legal advisor.
-This assessment must be made in consultation with the legal advisor and appropriate adult (where one is required). - 9.
+- 7. It is acknowledged that the Covid-19 crisis involves the application of PACE Code C in circumstances which are unlikely to have previously been anticipated.
+The signatories to this protocol accept that the practices and procedures contained here amount to a reasonable interpretation of the law to enable the rights and interests of detained persons to be protected during the unprecedented circumstances of the Covid-19 crisis. - 8.
 The police will have their own guidance about the steps they take to ensure the health and safety of officers, and the suspects and witnesses they deal with.
 The police have a duty to ensure that all reasonably practicable steps are taken to protect visitors to the custody suite, including legal representatives, from infection with Covid-19.
-This includes issuing Personal Protection Equipment (PPE) where appropriate, and instructions for its use, even where the detainee is not symptomatic. - 10.
+This includes issuing Personal Protection Equipment (PPE) where appropriate, and instructions for its use, even where the detainee is not symptomatic. - 9.
 Legal advice for suspects should take place whenever possible over the telephone (for legal advice) and by video link for interviews with suspects.
 This may depend on the police facilities and devices available.
-Any existing facilities for links used for interpreters or for remote interviewing by police officers should be considered for use by police officers and defence representatives. - 11.
-In some circumstances a video link will not be possible and the parties involved may be able to facilitate an interview with a legal representative attending via audio link.
-In these circumstances, and where all parties agree, the informed consent of the suspect together with their appropriate adult (where one is required) should be obtained and endorsed on the custody record.
-Where an interview proceeds with any party attending via audio link, this interview should be visually recorded by the police. - 12.
+Any existing facilities for links used for interpreters or for remote interviewing by police officers should be considered for use by police officers and defence representatives. - 10.
 When it is not possible to arrange a suspect interview as above then the issues below should be considered.
-When a suspect cannot be interviewed consideration should also be given to the use of the steps set out in Annex B for a written statement under caution from a suspect in response to a list of questions provided by the interviewing officer.

-13. In police premises that are equipped with secure interview rooms with screens that allow for social distancing; those rooms should be utilised for consultations and interviews (using either fixed or portable recording devices approved for interviews).
+When a suspect cannot be interviewed consideration should also be given to the use of the steps set out in Annex B for a written statement under caution from a suspect in response to a list of questions provided by the interviewing officer. - 11.
+In police premises that are equipped with secure interview rooms with screens that allow for social distancing; those rooms should be utilised for consultations and interviews (using either fixed or portable recording devices approved for interviews).